Arkandos/elder-arcana/content/Rules/Characters/Abilities/Tier 1/Maneuvers.md

 Tier 1\.
 Free action.
 1 Health.
 Trigger: You hit with a Melee Strike and score 1+ additional success.
-Effect: The additional successes are spent on this Ability instead.
+Effect: You may spend additional successes on this Ability instead.
 Choose one of the effects below corresponding to the number of successes spent:

 | Successes |                                                           Effect                                                           |
 | :-------: | :------------------------------------------------------------------------------------------------------------------------: |